igorkaw7/recruitment-2024-IK/README.md

 ### Terraform
 * There could be a bash script for running ``./init``, waiting for the process to complete, copying files from ``example.tfvars`` to ``terraform.tfvars`` and then running ``./apply``, and somehow fetching ``YOUR.HOST.PUBLIC.IP`` to the rest of configuration.
+* Fixing the problem with ./apply.sh not displaying ip straight away.

 ### Ansible
 * Possibility of writing bash script executing the ansible playboos in simpler way.